-- A light yellow linen suit or a blue, sleeveless cotton pique dress (lined) with self belt. (bought on sale!)
+- A light yellow linen suit or a blue, sleeveless cotton pique dress (lined) with a self-belt. (bought on sale!)

 I asked her to send photos.
 The yellow suit was too boxy looking and looked a little too casual for an evening wedding.
-The blue dress was really pretty, but there were 2 issues.
+The blue dress was beautiful, but there were 2 issues.